Psenes arafurensis: Habitat

-Diet:
+Diet

 P. arafurensis has been described as a mid-trophic predator, and so the assumption that the fish contributed to the transfer of energy from planktonic communities to much larger predatory fish such as tuna or sharks is realistic.
 Its nature also makes it potential prey to other larger predators (Peng 2021).
 Communities around Sargassum create a food web that supports both larval as well as predatory stages for various fish.
 Within this system, Nomeidae species act as intermediate consumers, feeding on small crustaceans and invertebrates that live within algal mats, while simultaneously becoming prey for larger fish such as tuna (Peng 2021).

 The P. arafurensis exhibits a terminal mouth angled upward, another characteristic of an active midwater predator.
 The orientation of the jaw allows the fish to strike prey directly in front, enabling capture of free-swimming zoo plankton or small crustaceans (Battaglia 2014).
 Unlike species with superior or inferior mouths, a terminal mouth supports a pelagic foraging strategy where prey items may be suspended throughout the water column.

 The lateral line is described to arch slightly and lie nearer to the dorsal region of the fish, a key sensory adaptation for detecting movement or pressure changes in the surrounding water.
 This positioning likely enhances the sensitivity of items located above the fish, such as approaching predators or drifting prey, and has a clear ecological impact on a fish inhabiting midwater zones.
 It can be inferred that in open ocean environments where visual cues are limited due to low light, both the described large size of eyes as well as the lateral line function as a system to allow the fish to orient itself in currents and detect prey motions even in the darkness.

-Life History
+Life history

 Reproduction involved pelagic or buoyant eggs, the larvae being born planktonic and then developing in open waters.
 Larval distribution has been documented in the northwestern Pacific, particularly along Japanese waters.
-Due to knowledge regarding other Nomeid fishes, the early life stages of P. arafurensis most likely rely on surface-dwelling habitats for both shelter as well as foraging, before dispersing offshore.
+As with other Nomeid fishes, the early life stages of P. arafurensis most likely rely on surface-dwelling habitats for both shelter as well as foraging, before dispersing offshore.

 Based on reproductive studies on the closely related species Cubiceps whiteleggi, P. arafurensis could be expected to exhibit ovarian development and multiple spawning events in a singular reproductive season, a strategy that is often found in pelagic mid-trophic fish (Ohtomi 2022).
 Spawning time could be influenced by temperature, with mature females appearing much more often in warmer months.
 The exact reproductive cycle remains unknown for P. arafurensis, however, the species likely follows similar patterns due to both the ecological as well as phylogenetic similarity with other drift fish.